 Thus, one might turn to the only chances they have within their own grasp, to prevent such a fate.
 Especially when the odds are against you.

-If black people, are living in destitute situations that make living itself difficult; how are they meant to survive?
+If black people are living in destitute situations that make living difficult; how are they meant to survive?

-Such conditions as overcrowding, low socio-economic status that leads to, few opportunities; ends up encouraging poor health.
+Such conditions as overcrowding, and low socioeconomic status that leads to, few opportunities; end up encouraging poor health.

-Many black people are entering hospital with chronic inflammation already, in the form of diabetes, heart disease, and a history of strokes.
+Many black people are entering hospitals with chronic inflammation already, in the form of diabetes, heart disease, and a history of strokes.